Aug

 Abortion is now normal, legal and a form of birth control here, and all around the world.
 It is part of the story of many people we love and defend.
 But it's the killing off of our own flesh and blood!

 Cormac McCarthy's highly prized bestselling novel "The Road."
-(Vintage 2006) updates and provides an andidote to the "End of the Road."
+(Vintage 2006) updates and also provides an andidote to the "End of the Road."

 It's about a father who spends all the love and humanity he has left protecting his young son in a post apocalyptic, destroyed world.
 All that is left is a few survivors warily trudging "The Road" fearful of each other.